Lewis Galoob Toys, Inc. v. Nintendo of America, Inc.: Background

-The Nintendo Entertainment System (NES) is a Nintendo game console first released in Japan in 1983, followed by its North American debut in 1985.
-By the early 1990s, the system had become so popular that the market for Nintendo cartridges was larger than that for all home computer software.
+The Family Computer (Famicom) is a Nintendo game console first released in Japan in 1983, followed by its North American debut as the Nintendo Entertainment System (NES) in 1985.
+By the early 1990s, the console had become so popular that the market for Nintendo cartridges was larger than that for all home computer software.
 The console had over 500 games created by more than 60 companies, each with a legal license to produce compatible game cartridges.
 By design, these cartridges were difficult for unauthorized third-parties to alter or reverse engineer.
-Each cartridge was manufactured with read-only memory hardware, including a 10NES chip that prevented unauthorized games from booting on the Nintendo system.
+Each cartridge was manufactured with read-only memory hardware, including a 10NES chip that prevented unauthorized games from booting on the Nintendo console.
 This was designed to discourage counterfeit games.

 In the late 1980s, a UK developer called Codemasters became interested in producing games for the NES.
 At a Consumer Electronics Show in Las Vegas, Codemasters founder David Darling tried to approach Nintendo's representatives, but they would not engage without an official appointment.
 Darling interpreted this as a "cold shoulder", and the company became determined to create an unauthorized development kit for the NES, starting by reverse engineering the console and cracking Nintendo's security measures.
 This allowed Codemasters to port their game Treasure Island Dizzy (1989) to the NES, and also allowed them to engineer a knob on the cartridge that could adjust the number of lives for the player character.

 These discoveries led them to develop the Game Genie, a device that attached to NES game cartridges to modify each game.
 The device functioned by intercepting data from a Nintendo game cartridge, and replacing it with new data based on player input, before projecting the final result onto a TV screen.
 In most cases, players could use the device to make an NES game easier to win.
-For example, a player could give themself unlimited lives, or make themselves invincible, or start at a later level.
-However, the device also allowed more creative modifications, such as changing the player character into another sprite, or even accessing unused or unfinished parts of the game.
+For example, a player could give themself unlimited lives, or make themselves invincible, or start at a later level, but the device also allowed more creative modifications, such as changing the player character into another sprite, or even accessing unused or unfinished parts of the game.

 After securing distribution in Canada through Camerica, Codemasters also presented the Game Genie to Galoob, an American toy manufacturer.
 When Lewis Galoob's son first encountered the device, he became fascinated by the Game Genie's ability to make Mario jump higher.
 Galoob agreed to distribute the Game Genie in North America, and Codemasters acquired every NES game available, so that they could discover and document the various "codes" that would alter the game's output.
-The Game Genie was announced in May 1990, and was set to launch in July 1990.
+The Game Genie was announced in May 1990, and was set to launch in July.